imjacobclark/name-generator-telegram-bot/README.md

 # Name Generator Telegram Bot
-A Telegram bot to generate strings you can use to name projects, containers, servers and your pet fish.
+A Telegram bot who can generate random names you can use for your new project, container, server or even your pet fish.

 Powered by [imjacobclark/ngaas](https://github.com/imjacobclark/ngaas).